Froelund/Draw/README.md

 #Usage
 This will run on any JavaEE 7 compliant server.

-I have configured it to run with openshift, but it seems to run kind of slow.
+I have configured it to run with [OpenShift](https://draw-froelund.rhcloud.com/), but it seems to run kind of slow.

 ##Frontend